devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 Flutters official test library [[@dartteamTestDartPackage2019]](https://pub.dev/packages/test) differentiates between three types of tests:

 #### Unit Tests
-Unit Test can be run very quickly.
+Unit Tests can be run very quickly.
 They can test any function of your app, that does not require the rendering of a Widget [[@hracekTestingFlutterApps2019]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).
 Their main use-case is to test business logic or in our case: BLoCs [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE).

 #### Widget Tests
 Widget Tests are used to test small Widget Sub-Trees of your application.
 They run relatively quickly and can test the behavior of a given UI [[@hracekTestingFlutterApps2019]](https://www.youtube.com/watch?v=bj-oMYyLZEY&).